hazmeister/stache-lag-backend/README.md

 3.  <del>Decide upon an effective method to determine the number of other vessels “visible” for a given moment. e.g. for each moment, decide the number of other vessels that would have been seen by a crew member on that vessel at that position/time (make any appropriate assumptions you need to).</del>

-4. Output a summary table showing average number of sightings per vessel, per day.
-For example, it should be possible to make conclusions such as "On day 6 of the rally, a vessel is likely to see 5 other vessels during the day" and "On the day before they finish, a typical vessel is likely to see 4 other vessels".
+4.  <del>Output a summary table showing average number of sightings per vessel, per day.
+For example, it should be possible to make conclusions such as "On day 6 of the rally, a vessel is likely to see 5 other vessels during the day" and "On the day before they finish, a typical vessel is likely to see 4 other vessels".</del>

 We're looking for efficiency, readability and correctness.
 Extra points if you can give us some other interesting insight into the data that we don't already know!